Black Friday & Cyber Monday: 5 tips to stand out in a crowded inbox during the holidays

 By following these best practices for holiday emails, you can drive more opens, clicks, and hopefully, sales during the peak volume email season that Black Friday kicks off.

 For assurance that you’ll have the capacity and throughput to get your emails to customers within your desired delivery window, check out Mailgun Rapid Fire.
-And if you’re looking for an email partner to help you achieve better deliverability, our managed service might be a good fit.
+And if you’re looking for an email partner to help you achieve better deliverability, our Deliverability might be a good fit.
 Learn more from our deliverability experts here.

 Happy Holiday sending!